 February 11, 2013

-Julian V. Roberts and Jesper Ryberg (eds), Popular Punishment: On the Normative Significance of Public Opinion for Penal Theory, Oxford: Oxford University Press, Forthcoming
+Brooks, Thom (2014).
+"Stakeholder Sentencing" in Julian V. Roberts and Jesper Ryberg (eds), Popular Punishment: On the Normative Significance of Public Opinion for Penal Theory, Oxford: Oxford University Press, pp. 183-302.

 Recent years have witnessed increasing interest in how to provide new avenues for incorporating a greater public voice in sentencing.
 This development is the product of a widely perceived growing crisis concerning the lack of public confidence in sentencing decisions.
 One important factor is negative media headlines that draw attention to cases that contribute to feeding a culture of sentencing disapproval by the public where punishments are believed to be undeservedly lenient.
 A second factor is the recognition that victims should have greater involvement in the criminal justice system, including sentencing decisions.
 But how might we improve public confidence and provide a greater voice for victims without sacrificing criminal justice in favour of mob rule?